-At 20 years of age, T did not really care if he died young but cared more that no woman would probably ever want to be with or love him again.
-Considering the way T contracted HIV from his African-American cello professor who did not inform T of his HIV positive status, and because T’s ‘great cello career’ dream was now over, T started to identify more with the exploited and nameless masses who produce most of the developed world’s consumer goods and have little to no hope for the betterment of their lives.
-Without any opportunity, forgotten, despised.
+At 20 years of age, T did not care if he died young but cared more that no woman would probably ever want to be with or love him again.
+Considering the way T contracted HIV from his African-American cello professor who did not inform T of his HIV positive status.
+Because T’s ‘great cello career’ dream was now over, T started to identify more with the exploited and nameless masses who produce most of the developed world’s consumer goods and have little to no hope for the betterment of their lives—without any opportunity, forgotten, despised.

 With a firm resolution of performing to the best of his abilities, using his musical talents and story to make the world a better place, T started writing songs and learning how to sing.
 ‘Southern Time’ was the first-ever song written by ‘T’ conceptualized around the themes of the ‘Global South’ because of T’s experience and knowledge acquired from his cello professor, and because he was now disempowered and disenfranchised like most of the world.

 T realized that if there was to be peace and harmony in our world at his tender young age, the world must live in balance, where the disparity between the rich and the poor is nearly negligible.
 For this to happen, ‘Time for the (Global) South’ must occur!